ehaboo/Cryptoine-Project2/README.md

 ## Welcome! 👋

-Thanks for checking out My First coding Project.
+Thanks for checking out My Second coding Project.

 **To do this project, you need a basic understanding of HTML , CSS and Javascript/jQuery.**